-The Media, Humanities and Creative Industries Integrated Foundation Year includes four modules:
+The Creative Industries: Arts, Design, Performance, Media Production Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.